charmockridge/FootageTool/README.md

 * Then open the solution file FootageTool.sln in Visual Studio and install the NuGet package "HtmlAgilityPack".

-* Build the solution by pressing Ctrl+Shift+B.
+* Build the solution by pressing **Ctrl+Shift+B**.

-* Install FFmpeg and put it into the Debug folder.
+* Install FFmpeg from this link [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z).

+* Extract the files from the .7z zip archive and locate ffmpeg.exe and ffprobe.exe both located in **ffmpeg-[date]-git[string of characters and number]-essentials_build/bin**

+* Finally, drag both files into the project's debug directory located at **FootageTool/FootageTool/bin/Debug** where FootageTool.exe is also located.

 ## Usage